 Product Sampling: The test specimens of FRP laminates shall be sampled or verified by an accredited inspection agency or testing laboratory.
 The sampled product shall be representative of the production ongoing after the sampling has taken place.
 The product specifications shall be within the tolerance limits reported in the quality documentation and the relevant standards (ASTM D3039 or ASTM D7565).

-4.2 Substrate Adhesion Testing: In-field quality control and assurance requirements, and related production testing for substrate adhesion, shall comply with ACI 440.2R Chapter 7 and ICC-ES AC178.
+4.2 Substrate Adhesion Testing: In-field quality control and assurance requirements, and related production testing for substrate adhesion, shall comply with ACI 440.2R Chapter 7 and AC178.

 4.3 FRP Laminate Testing: Composite material properties required for design, including tensile modulus, ultimate tensile strength, elongation, etc., shall be tested in accordance with ASTM D7565 or ASTM D3039 and additional requirements in ACI 440.2R.